santarl/VitaOxiPad/README.md

   cmake --build build
   ```

-Then, install the generated `VitaPad.vpk` file on your PS Vita.
+Then, install the generated `VitaOxiPad.vpk` file on your PS Vita.

 ## Thanks